More or Less — o sepi to poli

 — György Lukács's (1885-1971)

 The titled responsion is Hegelian in origin, more or less.
-Should I say more, or, just like Hagel, Schopenhauer, and to some degree Kant, settle on the less argumentative "gaps" in philosophy.
+Should I say more, or, like Hagel, Schopenhauer, and to some degree Kant, settle on the less argumentative "gaps" in philosophy?
 I mean, how can you improve on perfection?
-Imagine what would happen if we tried — if we attempted to embody the wisdom that made Ancient Greek what it still is today.
+Imagine what would happen if we attempted to embody the wisdom that made the "institution" of Ancient Greece what it still is today.
 And then some!